-We will guilde you through the entire process, join your for your first meeting together, and provide you with all the support and guidance needed.
+We will guide you through the entire process, join your for your first meeting together, and provide you with all the support and guidance needed.

 Enroll as a mentor with a partner and we can pair you with one child you mentor together or siblings you mentor separately as well as together.

-The Advisory Board meets monthly, usually the first Tuesday of the month, for approximately an hour.
+The Advisory Board meets monthly, usually the first Tuesday of the month, for about an hour.
 Email Chelsea at firstname.lastname@example.org to find our more.

 TrueMentors' After School Mentoring

-Our after school mentoring program is in partnership with Project FOCUS at Hesperia Community Schools.
-Mentees are in grades K-4th and mentors are Hesperia Middle and High School students.
-Matches meet every Monday afternoon from 4-5 pm throughout the school year.
+Our afterschool mentoring program is in partnership with Project FOCUS at Hesperia Community Schools.
+Mentees are in grades kindergarten through fourth and mentors are Hesperia middle and high school students.
+Matches meet every Monday afternoon 4-5 p.m. throughout the school year.